boxabirds/agent-tools/README.md

 After adding the configuration:

 1. Restart your MCP client
-2. Look for "agent-tools" in the available tools/extensions
+2. Look for "mcp-code-parser" in the available tools/extensions
 3. Try using a tool like `parse_file` to verify it's working
 4. Check logs in the `logs/` directory if you encounter issues